benchristel/tv/docs/README.md

 - See below for how to run a dev environment.
 - Run the JavaScript snippets in `src/data/scrape.js` on YouTube pages to gather lists of videos.
 - Edit the lists of videos in `src/data/shows.js` and `src/data/music.js`.
 - Edit the set of channels in `src/data/channels.js`.
 Each channel is initialized with an array of `Episode`s, each of which has a list of videos.
-The videos of an episode always play in sequence, which is how Channel 3 (the music channel) shuffles by album, not by song.
+The videos of an episode always play in sequence, but the episodes play in a random order.
+This is how Channel 3 (the music channel) shuffles by album, not by song.
+A day's program of `Episode`s resets at 24 hours, allowing for the last episode to finish.

 ## Development